samtron1412/docs/misc/game.md

 - Presence and Immersion: the story, the game world, the main characters, the music, the special effects

+# Game Design

+- Game Design = Cool idea for characters and story + **game mechanics**
+- Game mechanics: the basic rules and interactions that make a game fun to play.
+- Think of game mechanics as a car engine and the graphics, characters, and storyline as the bodywork and finishing.

+## Interactive Challenges
+- Interactive: players have some control over the outcome of games, but film audiences do not.
+- Challenges: players must overcome to win the game.

+### Game genres
+- Strategy games
+- Adventure games
+- Role-playing games
+- Simulator games
+- Actions games

+## Challenges
+### Difficulty
+- Choosing the difficult level.

+### Goals
+- Make goals clear to players.
+- Make the game easy at first, but harder and harder.
+- Show players' progress.

+### Rewards
+- Give players specific rewards and randomly rewards.

+### Subgoals
+- Short term goals.

+## Interactivity
+### Choices and control

+### Control Overload

+### Unfair Punishment

+### Audio Feedback

 # How to get a job in game industry

 - Close community, so only through close network